 - Put the car in park and press the START button to start the alignment process

-- Accelerate slowly until the car reaches 30mph, keep it at this speed for 3 seconds
+- Accelerate slowly until the car reaches 30kph, keep it at this speed for 3 seconds

-- Slow down normally until you come to a stop 0mph
+- Slow down until the speed is about 10kph then come to a sudden stop 0kph

 - Once stopped stay in the same position for up to 30 seconds until the process says DONE